tomi-mercer/leap-design-pattern/README.md

 4. Paste the text into the "Instructions" box and save.
 5. **Test it:** Paste a massive, messy email thread into your new Gem and watch it extract a flawless, categorized task list without any conversational fluff.

 *(Note: The files in this public repository contain the "Lite" flat-text version of the LEAP logic.
-For the advanced, fully-coded `.leap` XML templates featuring 3D memory architecture and the complete "Digital One" system, visit [AutomatedWith.tech]).*
+For the advanced, fully-coded `.leap` XML templates featuring 3D memory architecture and the complete "Digital One" system, visit [https://AutomatedWith.tech]).*

 ---